sumukhbarve/monoduck/src/tapiduck/README.md

 window.onload = () => { performDivision() };
 ```

+`tapiFetch` is a fetching/request utility bound to the supplied base URL.
+The first param is an endpoint object (defined via `tapiduck.endpoint()`).
+The second param is must match the endpoint's `.zRequest` shape.

 ### 3.5) Start the frontend client:

 To try our frontend code, we'll use a minimal HTML webpage and serve it with `parcel`.